Tlev1799/SingleShotHDR/README.md

 ## Dataset Preparation

 The training HDR dataset should be placed at the path defined by `data_root` inside `config.py` file.
+We have used the same dataset as used in reference [1].
+See instructions there: https://github.com/computational-imaging/DeepOpticsHDR

+Then run `preprocess_training_data.sh`, after updating the paths.

 ## Training Pipeline